 - Millicent Shelton, Assistant Treasurer

-Michael Apted, Paris Barclay, James Burrows, Robert Butler, Gil Cates, Jr., Casey Childs, Leonard Garner, Jr., Lesli Linka Glatter, Taylor Hackford, Arthur Hiller, Victoria Hochberg, Vincent Misiano, Gene Reynolds, Arlene Sanford, Mary Rae Thewlis, Betty Thomas, Michael Zinberg.
+Michael Apted, Paris Barclay, Scott Berger, James Burrows, Robert Butler, Gil Cates, Jr., Leonard Garner, Jr., Lesli Linka Glatter, Taylor Hackford, Arthur Hiller, Victoria Hochberg, Todd Holland, Brooke Kennedy, Cleve Landsberg, Vincent Misiano, Donald Petrie, Gene Reynolds, Arlene Sanford, Millicent Shelton, Mary Rae Thewlis, Betty Thomas, Jesús Treviño, Carl Weathers, Michael Zinberg.

 Work dries up for a time.
 A show is cancelled.
 A contract ends.
 And we’re faced with a temporary situation of being in between paychecks.
 But that doesn’t stop our rent payments, food bills or medical insurance.
 Who steps in when we need it most?
 Thankfully, the Directors Guild Foundation is here to lend a hand.
 The DGF provides no interest, confidential loans to Guild members in good standing who are in need of emergency financial assistance.
 This program allows members to maintain their privacy by ensuring their anonymity during a difficult time.